-Attending a summer academic program at a college or university is a significant event for a young student—and no less so for their parents.
-We are mindful that in addition to the vicarious excitement and exhilaration they share with their children, many parents also share their anxieties—and have concerns of their own as well.
-We hope that this web site communicates not only the excitement of our programs, but also addresses your concerns.
-We are always happy to talk to parents and guardians to answer any questions that may not find an answer to on our pages.
+Attending a summer academic program at a college or university is a significant event for a young student—and no less so for their parents and families.
+We are mindful that in addition to the vicarious excitement and exhilaration they share with their children, many parents and guardians also share their anxieties—and have concerns of their own as well.
+We hope that this web site communicates not only the excitement of our programs, but also addresses those concerns.
+We are always happy to talk to parents and guardians to answer any questions that may not be found on our website and in the student portal.

-Brown’s Pre-College Summer programs are unique opportunities for bright, motivated, responsible young people to experience university level life and learning on campus or in a location-based environment.
-The students who attend have demonstrated not only exceptional intellectual ability but also possess a degree of maturity, self-motivation, and a seriousness of purpose in their chosen course of study.
+Brown Pre-College Summer Programs are unique opportunities for bright, motivated, responsible young people to experience university-level life and learning on campus or in a location-based environment.
+The students who attend have demonstrated not only exceptional intellectual ability but also possess a degree of maturity, self-motivation, and a seriousness of purpose in their desire to learn.
 Designed to reflect the broad curriculum of Brown University, our programs are first and foremost academic programs, in contrast, for example, to summer camps.
 The course of study undertaken by a student is a significant consideration, and it should be one that simultaneously plays to their strengths and to a deep and motivating interest in a subject area.
-We aim to bring together in classes students who share a common intellectual passion — and to invite them into a community of learners where they will find an exceptionally diverse array of intellectual passions among their peers as well.
+We aim to bring together in classes students who share a common intellectual passion—and to invite them into a community of learners where they will find an exceptionally diverse array of intellectual passions among their peers.

 Balancing all these responsibilities and opportunities is a wonderful challenge for students to have, but a challenge nonetheless.
-Students will learn quickly how—and how necessary it is—to balance their academic responsibilities with responsible living in a community of like-minded students.
-They do so with the help of a team of carefully selected and trained Residence Directors (RDs) and Resident Assistants (RAs), who also alongside the students either in the residence halls or on location.
-These skilled and caring live-in professionals—many whom are Brown undergraduates—help students learn how to balance the competing demands of an exceptionally rich and rewarding academic and social life.
-In addition, they serve as a resource for everything from guiding students to resources around campus, or on location, or in aiding them in negotiating roommate conflicts.
+Students will learn quickly how—and how necessary it is—to balance their academic responsibilities with responsible living in a community of peers.
+They do so with the help of a team of carefully selected and trained Residence Directors (RDs) and Resident Assistants (RAs), who livealongside the students either in the residence halls or on location.
+These skilled and caring live-in staffhelp students learn how to balance the competing demands of an exceptionally rich and rewarding academic and social life.
+In addition, they serve as a resource for everything from guiding students to resources around campus, or on location, to aiding them in negotiating roommate conflicts.
 Our primary goal is to create a safe atmosphere which supports student success, and the residential staff's emphasis on community-building and individual responsibility encourages students to develop the necessary skills and capacities in a way that is as enjoyable as it is rewarding.

-We know that you will want to be in touch with your child—and they with you—and we encourage you to talk to your son or daughter about when and how, and how much to be in touch.
-It frequently happens that within hours of parents’ departure, the students are so immersed in the experience that their sense of time—of when they last spoke to their parents—is very different from their parents’ sense.
-Except in emergency situations, staff cannot generally honor requests to track down a student; hence, our request that parents and students arrange regular times and ways to be in touch so that students can exercise an appropriate degree of responsible independence and parents can receive the degree of reassurances they need that all is well.
+We know that you will want to be in touch with your child—and they with you—and we encourage you to talk to them about when and how, and also how much to be in touch.
+It frequently happens that within hours of families’’ departure, the students are so immersed in the experience that their sense of time—of when they last spoke to their parents—is very different from their parents’ sense.
+Except in emergency situations, staff cannot generally honor requests to track down a student; hence, our request that parents and guardians and students arrange regular times and ways to be in touch so that students can exercise an appropriate degree of responsible independence and parents can receive the degree of reassurances they need that all is well.

 Emergency Contact: Brown Department of Public Safety: (401) 863-3322